Tampa Bay Eye and Facial Aesthetics

 If cataracts interfere with your daily activities, cataract surgery is a safe, outpatient procedure that can dramatically improve your quality of life.
 Board-certified ophthalmologist and eye surgeon Sara Creekmore, DO, performs cataract surgery at Tampa Bay Eye and Facial Aesthetics in Lutz, Florida.
 To find out if cataract surgery is right for you, call the office or request an appointment online today.

-Cataract surgery is an in-office procedure to remove a clouded lens from your eye and replace it with an artificial lens.
+Cataract surgery is a procedure to remove a clouded lens from your eye and replace it with an artificial lens.
 The lens of your eye serves to bend light rays so you can see.
 Lenses are normally clear, but cataracts make them cloudy.
 The only way to remove a cataract is with surgery.

 At Tampa Bay Eye and Facial Aesthetics, Dr. Creekmore specializes in sutureless cataract surgery.
 She uses micro-instruments to make clear corneal incisions so sutures usually aren’t needed.